dianec26/a2ed0f6138ae9c26927ed247300a0ce53787796d1d75de09ce5e1e3edf95e367_UITF_BUY_CLASSIFIER/README.md

 3. Run the pipeline script: `Python src/run_pipeline.py`
       - script flow: data_processing.py > model_training.py > evaluation.py

-## Docker Setup:
+## Docker

+### Docker Main Process:
+1. Docker Installation: install Docker Desktop (https://docs.docker.com/engine/install/)
+3. Dockerfile Creation:  Docker builds images by reading the instructions from a Dockerfile.
+A Dockerfile is a text file containing instructions for building your source code. see [Dockerfile Description](# Dockerfile Description)
+4. Image Building: Build an image using the docker build command.
+This reads the Dockerfile and packages the application into an image that can be run as a container.
+5. Volume Strategy: Volumes are used to persist and share data between the host machine and the Docker container.
+This allows the pipeline to read input data and write outputs (such as models or logs) without modifying the container image.

+### Docker Integration Flow:
-### Dockerfile Description:
+1. Dockerfile
+2. Build/run commands
+3. Volume Strategies

+#### 1. Dockerfile:
-This project uses a lightweight Docker image to run a Python 3.10 application with minimal overhead.
+This project uses a lightweight Docker image to run a Python 3.10 application with minimal overhead. <br>
 1. Base Image: python:3.10.13-slim provides a small and secure foundation for running Python apps.
 2. System Packages: build-essential, gcc, and curl are installed to support any Python packages that require compilation.
 3. Dependency Management: The project uses uv for fast, reproducible dependency resolution via pyproject.toml.